20 ways to protect your home from flooding and water damage

 Tips to minimize water damage from a flood: Outside the home

-- Ensure your lot is properly graded, so that water can drain away from your basement walls.
+- Ensuring your lot is properly graded so that water can drain away from your basement walls.

-- Repair, where possible, sidewalks, patios, decks and driveways that may have shifted over the years, allowing water to pool close to the home.
+- Where possible, repairing sidewalks, patios, decks, and driveways that may have shifted over the years, to prevent water from pooling close to the home.

-- Landscape your yard and gardens with plants and vegetation that will minimize soil erosion.
+- Landscaping your yard and gardens with plants and vegetation will minimize soil erosion.

-- In the winter, clear snow away from the home’s foundation.
+- In the winter, clearing snow away from the home’s foundation.

-- Consider getting window well covers so that water does not accumulate.
+- Considering window well covers so that water does not accumulate.

-- Make sure your downspouts extend three to six feet, and drain in a direction away from your home as well as your neighbour’s.
+- Making sure your downspouts extend three to six feet and drain in a direction away from your home, as well as any neighbours.

-- Use a rain barrel to catch runoff.
+- Using a rain barrel to catch water runoff.

-- Regularly clean and maintain your eavestroughs and gutters so that they’re not blocked.
+- Regularly cleaning and maintaining your eavestroughs and gutters so they don’t become blocked.

-- Keep storm drains near your home clear of leaves and debris.
+- Keeping the storm drains near your home clear of leaves and debris.

-- Repair or replace your roof if shingles are deteriorating or missing.
+- Repairing or replacing your roof if shingles are deteriorating or missing.

-- Hire a licensed plumber to ensure that the weeping tile (also known as a foundation drain) is in good working order.
+- Hiring a licensed plumber to ensure that the weeping tile (or the foundation drain) is in good working order.

-There are also a few precautions you can take inside the home to decrease the chance of water damage happening to you.
+There are also a few precautions you can take inside your home to decrease the chance of water damage.

-- While your plumber is checking the weeping tile, have them look at the sump-pit and sump pump too (if you have them) to ensure they’re working correctly and not blocked.
+- While your plumber is checking the weeping tile, have them look at the sump-pit and sump pump too (if you have them) to ensure they are working correctly and not blocked.

 - Ask your plumber about installing a backwater valve.
 A backwater valve is a device that stops water and sewage from coming back into the house during times of heavy rainfall.
-A backwater valve should be maintained annually.
+Once installed, it should be maintained annually.